lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Height: full viewport `h-[100vh]` to occupy the entire screen.
   - Background: `bg-black/85` for consistent dark modal visuals.
   - Close button: primary color background `bg-primary hover:bg-primary/90` with `text-primary-foreground`.
+  - Header relocation: Title ("HINTS"), info text, and the close button are not in the modal header anymore.
+They now render inside the Accuracy section's container at the top of the modal body to improve layout and usability.

 - __Guidance for new modals__
   - Prefer `bg-black/85` for modal surfaces on dark theme for readability and consistency.